 But what would happen if I shut my eyes again?
 Would the vision return?

 I felt there was no person I could turn to.
 No one who could understand what was happening to me.
 And so I turned to the family dog lying on my bed.
 An affectionate black lab named Tasha.
-For when the entire human race feels lost to you, the love of an animal can be enough to maintain your sanity.
+For when the entire human race feels lost to you, the love of an animal can be enough to ground you and maintain your sanity.
 Petting her quietly and with her gently licking the tears from my face I closed my eyes again.

 The vision and feeling did not reappear.
 Nor has it ever since.